Information & Applications » Bar Exam » About the Bar Exam

 In addition to passing the bar examination, all applicants must receive approval by the Board of the applicant's character and fitness for admission.
 Applicants who did not seek an early character and fitness determination prior to their last year of law school must submit an Application for Character and Fitness Report concurrently with their Application for Bar Examination.
 Applicants who have previously submitted an Application for Character and Fitness Report must submit a Character & Fitness Update Application covering the time period since the date of their latest full C & F application or update thereto.

-Information about the character and fitness process is available in the FAQ.
+Information about the character and fitness process is available here.
 The Board will conduct a complete and thorough background investigation of every applicant before reaching a determination.
-If the Board has not reached a determination prior to the examination, the applicant may be permitted to take the examination with the understanding that the applicant's successful exam results will not be released unless and until the Board grants approval.
+It is not required that an applicant have received C&F approval prior to sitting for the exam.

 Proof of Citizenship or Prescribed Alien Status

 Rule 8.03(a)(4) requires all applicants must be either a citizen or national of the United States, an immigrant lawfully admitted for permanent residence, or an alien otherwise authorized to work lawfully in the United States.
 If you are a U.S. citizen, provide a CERTIFIED birth certificate, a CERTIFIED Consular Report of Birth, or a copy of your Certificate of Citizenship.
-Our office will retain these documents and they will not be returned to you.
 You should obtain a CERTIFIED birth certificate from the appropriate government office in the state where you were born.
-You can visit www.vitalrec.com to locate the appropriate office.
+If you mail the required document to our office in lieu of uploading the document, our office will retain these documents and they will not be returned to you.
 If you are a naturalized citizen, a lawful permanent resident, or an alien authorized to work in the U.S., provide a legible copy of both sides of the U.S. Citizenship and Immigration Services (USCIS) document evidencing your current status - we will use it to verify your status through USCIS.
 We cannot accept a copy of your passport as proof of citizenship because USCIS will not verify status on the basis of a passport.
 You will need to provide a copy of your Certificate of Naturalization or Certificate of Citizenship.
 NOTE: An Optional Practical Training (OPT) authorization is considered part of the educational purpose of a non-resident student visa.
 It is not a work visa and is not considered by the Board of Law Examiners as satisfying the requirement of Rule 8.03(a)(4).

 UBE Score versus non-UBE Score